 Durability & Waterproofing

-This is the single biggest differentiator between these two units, and for me, it was the deciding factor during my trips through Bosnia.
+This is the single biggest differentiator between these two units, and for all-weather riders it is often the deciding factor.

 The Cardo Packtalk Edge is IP67 certified waterproof.
 No rubber flaps to worry about sealing correctly.
 The USB-C port is internally sealed.
-I’ve ridden through six-hour downpours, washed the mud off my helmet with a low-pressure hose while the unit was still attached, and it never missed a beat.
+Owners report riding through six-hour downpours and hosing the mud off a helmet with the unit still attached, without it ever missing a beat.

 The Sena 50S is only “water-resistant.”
 It doesn’t carry an official IP rating.
 Sena has improved the seals over the years, and the 50S will survive a light shower without drama.
 But get caught in a true downpour, and water can sneak behind the clamp pins or past the rubber USB-C cover.
-I’ve personally seen two Sena 50S units short out during heavy mountain storms.
+Owners have reported Sena 50S units shorting out during heavy mountain storms.
 If you go Sena, push that rubber charging port cover firmly into place every single time, and seriously consider pocketing the unit when the sky opens up.

 Audio Quality: JBL vs. Harman Kardon